oracle-quickstart/oci-hpc/README.md

 Now use the OCID from above for --fabric, as well as the number of AVAILABLE hosts for --count:
 ```
-mgmt clusters create --count 16 --cluster gb200 --instancetype default --fabric ocid1.computegpumemoryfabric.oc1.....
+mgmt clusters create --count 16 --cluster my_cluster --instancetype default --fabric ocid1.computegpumemoryfabric.oc1.....
 ```

 This should create a computegpumemorycluster with a name like cluster_xxxxx, as well as stand up the number of instances given in --count.
 You should see this reflected in ```mgmt fabrics list``` after a few minutes.

 Use the above command to add ONLY THE FIRST SET OF INSTANCES.
-See below on how to add additional gpumemoryfabrics to the compute cluster named gb200 that was created above (otherwise inter-rack communication will not work).
+See below on how to add additional gpumemoryfabrics to the compute cluster named my_cluster that was created above (otherwise inter-rack communication will not work).

 To instantiate more hosts from this same computegpumemoryfabric to this cluster, do this with the corresponding cluster_xxxxx name for these hosts as shown as memory_cluster_name in ```mgmt fabrics list```:
 ```